welldone-cloud/aws-lint-iam-policies/README.md

 profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the optional `--profile` argument.

-* If your are using `--scope ACCOUNT`, you require at least [these permissions](doc/permissions_scope_account.json).
+* If your are running the checks against a single AWS account (`--scope ACCOUNT`), you require at least [these permissions](doc/permissions_scope_account.json).

-* If you are using `--scope ORGANIZATION`, you must use credentials that belong to the Organizations management account and have at least [these permissions](doc/permissions_scope_organization.json) (take care to adapt the IAM role name).
+* If you are running the checks against an AWS Organization (`--scope ORGANIZATION`), you must use credentials that belong to the Organizations management account and have at least [these permissions](doc/permissions_scope_organization.json) (take care to adapt the IAM role name).
 The Organizations member accounts need to have an IAM role configured that can be assumed from the Organizations management account.
 In many cases, there is the default `OrganizationAccountAccessRole` available.
 If you are instead using custom roles within the Organizations member accounts, they require at least [these permissions](doc/permissions_scope_account.json).